 At Internews, I was the Director of Global Technology Strategy at Internews, where I led our work on innovative, systems-level interventions that respond to digital threats to human rights.
 Under my leadership, we built and sustained multiple programs, including:

-- MONITOR, a program that advances community threat information sharing and builds the skill-sets of in-country activists to detect and, through coordination with Internews and the private sector, take down advanced malicious infrastructure; and
+- MONITOR, a program that advanced community threat information sharing and builds the skill-sets of in-country activists to detect and, through coordination with Internews and the private sector, take down advanced malicious infrastructure;

 - SAFETAG, an open source, capacity-focused organizational security assessment framework and global network of experts

-- USABLE, connecting human-centered design concepts with digital security communities to lead a sea-change in vhow human rights and media activists, digital security trainers, and tool developers interact;
+- USABLE, which connected open source security tools with human-centered design concepts with digital security communities to lead a sea-change in how open source tool developers interact with human rights and media activists and digital security trainers;

 - A multi-year, cross-grant effort providing over $10M to censorship circumvention technology development, combined with creating a neutral space for the disparate developers of anti-censorship technology to build standards and community;

-In parallel with these program outputs, I have ensured that our work is sustainable, transparent, and in the open, prioritizing open source tools, building content under Creative Commons licenses, and supporting the capacity of and learning from local actors.
-To enable this work, I helped to sustain and manage a diverse team and led proposals winning over $30M in funding since 2015.
+In parallel with these program outputs, I ensured that our work was sustainable, transparent, and in the open - supporting open source tools, building content under Creative Commons licenses, and supporting the capacity of and learning from local actors.
+To enable this work, I helped to sustain and manage a diverse global team and led proposals winning over $30M in funding.

-I have writing available at FastCoDesign/FastCompany and am a former editor of OLPC News.com, which tracks the One Laptop per Child project.
-One of my articles on the cost of the OLPC got included in Linux.com and slashdotted (?).
+I have published writing available at FastCoDesign/FastCompany and am a former editor of OLPC News.com, which tracks the One Laptop per Child project, which got me quoted in Linux.com and slashdotted (?).